suitedaces/ai-pull-request-reviewer/README.md

 ## 🛣️ Future Development Roadmap

-Triggering GitHub Actions for every event and comment is expensive, using GitHub webhooks to listen to events is perhaps a better approach.
+Triggering GitHub Actions for every event and comment can cost money at scale, using GitHub webhooks to listen to events would be a better approach.
 And with that, the Dexter AI project will continue under the name **DevApe** (devape.co).
 More details to be added soon!